jayvadhaiya2407/blogAPI/README.md

 | `email`    | `string` | **Required**.
 Email of user    |
 | `password` | `string` | **Required**.
 Password of user |

+By login in with correct credentials you will get a authentication token and userId back, which will be valid for one hour.

 #### Get Posts

 ```http
   GET /feed/posts
 ```

+To retrive all posts

 #### Get Single Post